Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 3. Merzouga – the Enchanting Gateway to the Sahara

 Nestled at the edge of the Sahara Desert lies the stunning oasis town of Merzouga.
-This enchanting Moroccan destination is a hidden gem, often overshadowed by its more famous counterparts.
-But make no mistake—Merzouga is a must-visit for any traveler seeking to experience the magic of the Sahara.
+This enchanting destination is a true hidden gem in Morocco that’s often overshadowed by its more famous counterparts.
+But make no mistake, Merzouga is a must-visit for any traveler looking to experience the magic of the Sahara.

 A camel trek across the dunes during sunrise or sunset is an unforgettable experience in Merzouga, as the sun paints the sands in a breathtaking array of colours.
 After doing this myself, I guarantee it’ll take your breath away.